Greginkansas/-openhab-openhab1wiki/One-Wire-Binding.md

 	Switch OneWireSwitch "OneWireSwitch 6 [%s]"	{onewire="deviceId=29.F2FBE3467CC2;propertyName=PIO.6;invert;refreshinterval=10"}

-This example uses a (inverted) PIO of an DS2408 as Switch, which can be turned on and off.
-The logic of the OneWire PIO is inverted in OpenHab (On=OFF and OFF=ON) by the InvertModifier
+This example uses an inverted PIO of an DS2408 as Switch, which can be turned on and off.
+The logic of the OneWire PIO is inverted in OpenHab (On=OFF and OFF=ON) by the InvertModifier.

 	Switch OneWireSwitch "OneWireSwitch 6 [%s]" {onewire="deviceId=29.F2FBE3467CC2;propertyName=PIO.6;refreshinterval=10"}